 Cystic acne can be more than just physically painful.
 The dark red swollen areas create a sense of insecurity in a lot of us who suffer from this problem.
 And the worst part about cystic acne is that no matter what we do, makeup never seems to stick.
 For this troublesome issue, the most important aspects are product and procedure—in other words, what you’re using to cover the acne and how you’re using it.

-It is important to understand that makeup doesn’t have to be hard on your skin: with good hygiene and oil-free products, you can hide your acne without clogging your pores.
+It is essential to understand that makeup doesn’t have to be hard on your skin: with proper hygiene and oil-free products, you can hide your acne without clogging your pores.

 Keep scrolling to find out how to cover acne like a makeup artist!